thutasann/blazor-webapi-shopping-cart/README.md

 # Blazor WASM & WEB API Mini Cart App

-This is the mini shopping cart app with
+This is the mini shopping cart app crafted with

 - .NET8
 - Blazor WebAssembly